davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

  }
 ```

-and then created a mixin for each label type, based on this:
+and then create a mixin for each label type, based on it:

 ```scss
 @mixin label-content-typeg() {